zgx949/zgx949/README.md

 * 💬 Wechat：Greyson949
 * 🤔 Others：

-# This year’s summary（2024） ✨
+# Last year’s summary（2024） ✨
 - [x] Found a Go development job
+# This year’s summary（2025） ✨
-- [ ] Getting admitted to the Master's program in Computer Science (preparing for Shanghai University)
+- [ ] Getting admitted to the Master's program in AI (preparing for Shanghai University)

 # About github
 <div>